Guangzhou City Guide

 Currency and tipping

-In Guangzhou, tipping is not a traditional practice and is generally not expected in most daily interactions.
-Whether you are dining at a local dim sum house or taking a taxi through the city center, the price listed is exactly what you are expected to pay.
-In high-end international hotels or upscale restaurants, a service charge of 10% to 15% is often included in the bill, meaning no additional gratuity is required.
+In Guangzhou, tipping is generally not expected and can even be considered unusual in traditional local establishments.
+Whether you are enjoying a neighborhood dim sum feast or taking a taxi through the city, you simply pay the amount listed on the bill.
+In high-end international hotels or upscale Western-style restaurants, a service charge of 10% to 15% is often already included in your final total, so there is no need to add an additional gratuity.

 🗓️